 Spokane, WA 99201

-Those driving their campers to camp are welcome to come into camp, tour their camper’s unit, meet her counselors, shop at the Trading Post (Camp Store) and walk their camper through the check-in and checkout process, including health checks with the Camp Health Supervisor and meeting the Head Cook.
+Those driving their girls to camp are welcome to tour their camper’s unit, meet her counselors, shop at the Trading Post (Camp Store) and walk their camper through the check-in and checkout process, including health checks with the Camp Health Supervisor and meeting the Head Cook.
 Feel free to bring a camera or camcorder and take advantage of a “Kodak Moment” next to the lake!
 Arrival and departure times will be staggered to accommodate our limited parking.
 Please do your best to arrive on time to help us ensure a smooth check-in and check-out.
 Parking close to main camp is limited and will be reserved for those with mobility challenges, so please plan to park your car and walk around camp and to the units.
 We will transport luggage to and from the front gate after the buses have arrived.

-On closing days, camp staff at the camp gate will greet you at the gate.
+On closing days, camp staff will greet you at the gate.
 Please remember that we cannot open the gate until all the campers have finished their programs and everything is put away and all the staff are in place.
 If your camper’s luggage has been dropped off at the gate, you are welcome to put it in your car.
 Campers often have creative packing techniques, so make sure you check with your camper before leaving to make sure you have all her belongings!
 Staff will give directions about where to park and pick up your camper.
 Ensure you have your picture ID before you walk down the hill!

 If campers of driving age bring a personal vehicle to camp, it must be pre-approved by the Camp Director and the camper must follow rules for vehicle use.